Novarra Inc.

-Novarra was a mobile internet software company founded in 2000 and based in Itasca, Illinois, USA.
+Novarra was a mobile internet software company founded in 2000 and based in Itasca, Illinois, United States.
 It created web-based services such as web internet access, portals, videos, widgets and advertising for mobile devices.
 Novarra provided access to the internet and other services through wireless handsets, PDAs and laptops and sold directly to operators, mobile handset manufacturers and internet brand companies.
 In 2010, Nokia acquired 100% of Novarra's shares.

 History

 Novarra started in 2000 and launched its first wireless web software application in 2002 to enable mobile workforce users with Palm (PDA), BlackBerry, Symbol and Windows Mobile devices to securely access and customize corporate applications through wireless networks.

 In 2002, Novarra’s received the first handset manufacturer contract to supply a full browser to Palm, Inc. for Tungsten (handheld) PDAs (branded WebPro).